 SAT Competition 2025 is a competitive event for solvers of the Boolean Satisfiability (SAT) problem.
 To keep up the driving force in improving SAT solvers, we want to motivate implementers to present their work to a broader audience and to compare it with that of others.
 Researchers from both academia and industry are invited to submit their solvers and benchmarks.

-Organizers: Katalin Fazekas, Marijn Heule, Markus Iser
+Organizers: Cayden Codel, Katalin Fazekas, Marijn Heule, Markus Iser

 Webpage: https://satcompetition.github.io/2025/